geekiam/website/static/posts/how-to-create-a-package-json-file.md

 #### Package.json required fields

-There are only two fields that all `package.json` must contain:
+There are only two mandatory directives that all `package.json` must contain:

 *  **name** : package’s name, and must be lowercase and one word, and may contain hyphens and underscores.
 * **version** : field must be in the form x.x.x and follow the [semantic versioning guidelines](https://docs.npmjs.com/about-semantic-versioning).